FOREX-Dollar steps back, markets wary before Fed after weak data and earnings

 Investors took profits from recent gains in the U.S.

-Wednesday, which some think could show a more dovish bias due to
+later in the day, which they think could show a more dovish bias

 "I would say the dollar selling we've seen so far is just